samsmithnz/RepoAutomation/README.md

 - Creates the GitHub action to build/test/publish the .NET projects added above
     - Adds an action status badge to the readme file
 - [ ] Creates the dependabot configuration
-- Pushes all of the changes back to the repository/GitHub
+- Push all of the changes back to the repository/GitHub

 ## Usage